ABOUT THE FESTIVAL

 The inaugural festival sprang forth from Cambridge+Boston, MA on April 24-26, 2009; the second festival went down in Baltimore, MD on May 14-16, 2010; the third blew the gates off NYC on April 19-21, 2013; and the most recent fourth fest did a jig in Oakland+SF from June 5-7, 2015.

-Here’s what all the best people had to say about us:
+Here’s what all the best people had to say about us (more in our Press section):

 “The nation’s best audio art festival and conference.” – The Measure by L Magazine